Translator and Language Detector APIs

 2. If there is some error attempting to determine what languages the user agent supports detecting, which the user agent believes to be transient (such that re-querying could stop producing such an error), then return null.

-3. Let availabilities be the result of getting language availabilities given the purpose of detecting text written in that language.
+3. Let partition be the result of getting the language availabilities partition given the purpose of detecting text written in that language.

-Every AILanguageDetector has an expected input languages, a FrozenArray<DOMString> or null, set during creation.
+Every LanguageDetector has an expected input languages, a FrozenArray<DOMString> or null, set during creation.

 The expectedInputLanguages getter steps are to return this’s expected input languages.